What is Code+?

 In order to receive your first award payment on time, visit DukeHub and set up direct deposit before May 1.
 Payments are paid in equal halves on May 31 and June 30.

-We strongly encourage Code+ participants to live on campus. +Programs students (Code+, Data+, CS+, Climate+, Applied Ethics+, and Math+) will live together on West Campus (location TBD).
+We strongly encourage Code+ participants to live on campus. +Programs students (Code+, Data+, CS+, Climate+, Applied Ethics+, and Math+) will live together in Keohane Quad on West Campus.
 Being co-located will provide countless opportunities to socialize, spontaneously get together, share activities, and create a sense of community.
-If we offer you a spot in Code+, we need your final decision about housing in early April.

 The following apply to any +Program student living on campus:

-You may receive a physical key for your room.
+- You may receive a physical key for your room.
 Take it with you everywhere to avoid lockouts.
-If you lose the key or don't return it to Conference & Event Services at the end of the program, you will be charged $125.
+If you lose the key or don't return it to Housing at the end of the program, you will be charged $125.

-If you live on campus, a meal plan will be loaded on your DukeCard (Duke students) or a "conference card" (non-Duke students) at the beginning of the program.
-Take a photo of your conference card number in case you lose it (it's a generic card, not specifically associated with you).
+If you live on campus, a meal plan will be loaded on your DukeCard at the beginning of the program.

 The plan is a declining cash balance you can use to purchase food, snacks, and drinks.
 Meal plans are non-refundable; we encourage you to deplete the balance.